jerolon/FitBit_Tracker_Data_Analytics_Practice/1_Data_Cleaning_and_manipulation.md

 Sleep data is very irregular and it is not clear why.
 There is also a tendency for the users with very few days to have too little or too much sleep.
-I will not filter out these users because there is also information of how they use the device, so it is useful.
+I will not filter out these users because there is also information of how often they use the device for tracking their sleep, so it is useful.
 It has to be kept in mind when analyzing the sleep durations, though.
 The number of minutes sleeping in general seems plausible.

 ![](1_Data_Cleaning_and_manipulation_files/figure-gfm/plotting%20sleep%20data-1.png)<!-- -->